Chapter 4 -Louis

 Without looking up, she nodded towards the clutter drawer, where a glint of silver caught my eye.
 Retrieving the knife, I wasted no time in tearing open the envelope, its pristine surface a contrast to the worn surroundings of our home.

-As I unfolded the legal-looking document, my heart raced with anticipation, my eyes scanning the word with a mixture of misbelief and awe.
+I unfolded the letter inside, my heart racing with anticipation, my eyes scanning the words with a mixture of disbelief and awe.

 "Dear Louis Hillock," the letter began, its formal tone belying the weight of its contents.
 "Thank you for your enlistment to the Oryn Royal Army."

 "On May 13th, you will be summoned to the castle to discuss the fine details of your job."
-The letter concluded, leaving me reeling with mix of excitement and fear.
+The letter concluded, leaving me with a mix of excitement and fear.

-My mother's worried gaze met mine, her concern etched in the furrow of her brow.
-"Louis, is everything alright?"
-She asked, her voice filled with concern.
+My mother's worried eyes met mine, her concern etched in the furrow of her brow.
+"Louis, is everything alright?" she asked, her voice filled with concern.

-The morning of May 13th dawned with a weighty significance, the air tinged with anticipation and uncertainty.
-Slowly, I got myself up from the comfort of my bed, the gravity of the day's events pulling me to wakefulness.
-With each step, I felt the weight of responsibility settling on my shoulders, like a cloak of duty draped over my weary frame.
+The morning of May 13th came with a weighty significance, the air tinged with anticipation and uncertainty.
+Slowly, I got myself up from the comfort of my bed, the gravity of the day's events pulling me awake.
+With each step, I felt the pressure growing.

-Descending into the kitchen, I found myself greeted by a man in a resplendent royal uniform engaged in conversation with my mother.
-Eliana sat nearby, her brow furrowed with concentration as she attempted to decipher the adult conversation unfolding before her.
+Descending into the kitchen, I found a man in a golden-colored royal uniform engaged in a conversation with my mother.
+Eliana sat nearby, her brow furrowed in confusion as she attempted to decipher the conversation going on in front of her.

-"Ah, there you are."
-The man addressed me, his voice carrying an air of authority.
-"I am General Manly, the king's right hand man.
+"Ah, there you are," the man greeted me.
+"I am General Manly, the King's right-hand man.
 I am here to escort you to the palace."

 He handed me a neatly folded royal uniform, its golden hue shimmering in the morning light.
 "Put this on," he instructed, his tone brooking no argument.
 "And don't forget to pack a small bag with your personal belongings."

-Retreating to my room, I selected a worn, brown bag that had seen better days, yet remained sturdy and reliable.
-Carefully, I filled it with essentials; medical supplies, a few cherished mementos, and my flute - a cherished relic of my father's legacy.
+I returned to my room and selected a worn brown bag that had seen better days yet remained sturdy and reliable.
+Carefully, I filled it with essentials: medical supplies, a few cherished possessions, and my flute—the one part of my father that I have left.

 The Land of the LostWhere stories live.
 Discover now